-Cruz gunned down students and teachers at Marjory Stoneman Douglas High School in Parkland on February 14, in one of the deadliest mass shootings in modern US history.
+Cruz is accused of gunning down students and teachers in various classrooms at the school in Parkland on February 14, in one of the deadliest mass shootings in modern US history.

 The suspect was identified from school security videos.
 A Coral Springs officer later arrested Cruz as he walked along the side of a road.

 Cruz confessed to being the gunman, according to a probable cause affidavit released shortly after his arrest.
 The head of the county’s public defender’s office, which is representing Cruz, said last month there is no question Cruz is guilty, and that the teen is willing to plead guilty to avoid the death penalty.

 In a court filing Thursday, Cruz declined to enter a plea to the charges made by the grand jury.

 Cruz has been held without bond following a brief hearing in a Broward County court last month.
 The troubled young man appeared by video from jail during his initial court appearance and said nothing except to confirm his name.
 He nodded when he was told he couldn’t post bail.